 How did you work that out?

 - It is useful for the students to listen to the strategies that others use.
-More advanced Level 1 students will be be to count on from 4 to find the answer and many may have 4 + 4 as a known fact.
+More advanced Level 1 students will be able to count on from 4 to find the answer and many may have 4 + 4 as a known fact.

 - Repeat the process with 3 and 4 VW beetles.
 Each time continue to add the information to the chart.